angmay/databootcamp/2. VBA Challenge/README.md

 ## Background

 To develop a VBA script that will analyze New York Stock Exchange data.
-Data was provided on each ticker's daily stats which inclues: `Open Price`, `High`, `Low`, `Closing Price`, and `Volume`.
+Data was provided on each ticker's daily stats, which includes: `Opening Price`, `High`, `Low`, `Closing Price`, and `Volume`.

 Example of the data: